Nicky Hayden: Early career

 Hayden was born in Owensboro, Kentucky.
 He started road racing with the CMRA, often against racers many times older.
 Hayden would often start races from the back of the grid because a family or crew member would have to hold his bike upright as his feet would not yet touch the ground.
 Later, at age 17, he was racing factory Honda RC45 superbikes while still in high school.

-In 1999, Hayden won the AMA Supersport championship on board a privateer Honda.
-In 2001, his first full season as an AMA superbike racer, he came within 40 points of winning the championship, finishing behind only champion Mat Mladin and runner-up Eric Bostrom.
-In the 2002 season, he won the Daytona 200 on a Honda Superbike en route to becoming the youngest ever AMA Superbike Champion, defeating reigning triple champion Mat Mladin, among others.
-He also entered the World Superbike round at Laguna Seca, making a solid fourth in the first race before colliding with Noriyuki Haga in the second which ended in a 13th-place finish.
+In 1999, in just his second full season in the AMA Supersport Championship, Hayden won the title aboard a privateer Honda.
+In 2000 Hayden moved up to the AMA Superbike Championship, riding a Honda RC51 for the factory American Honda racing team.
+Despite it being his first full season on a 1000cc superbike, he finished second, losing out on the championship by only five points to multiple-time series champion Mat Mladin.
+In 2001, Hayden finished third, behind champion Mladin and runner-up Eric Bostrom.
+In the 2002 season, still riding the Honda RC51 superbike, he won the Daytona 200 en route to becoming the youngest ever AMA Superbike champion, defeating reigning triple champion Mladin, among others.
+He also entered the FIM World Superbike Championship round at Laguna Seca, earning a solid fourth-place finish in the first race before colliding with Noriyuki Haga in the second race, resulting in a 13th-place finish.